Credit Guarantee Scheme

 Credit Guarantee Scheme and the Customs Transit Procedure

-SMEs may avail of a Revenue customs transit procedure.
-This allows goods to be moved from one Member State to another via a third country while protecting the customs status of the goods.
+SMEs may avail of a Revenue customs transit procedure which simplifies the customs requirements for businesses who are transiting goods through a non-EU country and removes the requirement to pay duties when the goods enter the non-EU country and again when they re-enter the EU.
 However, to use the Customs Transit Procedure a business must have a Revenue-authorised Comprehensive Guarantee, which covers transit through third countries, which the UK will be post-Brexit.
-Importantly, to avail of the transit element of this guarantee, an SME must have in place an equal financial guarantee from a bank, to cover actual customs debts such as customs and taxes associated with goods transiting the UK.
-Without such financial guarantee, businesses will not be able to use the transit customs procedure – which would give rise to costs and disruption for those businesses.
+Importantly, for the guarantee to apply to the Transit procedure the comprehensive guarantee must be in the form of an undertaking from a financial institution.
+The financial undertaking covers actual customs debts such as customs and taxes associated with goods transiting the UK.
+Without such undertaking, businesses will not be able to use the transit customs procedure – which would give rise to costs and disruption for those businesses.

 To help SMEs, the Government have repurposed the Credit Guarantee Scheme (CGS) to provide counter guarantees to the banks, mitigating credit risk or need for collateral.
-The Credit Guarantee Scheme can now be used by businesses to back their financial guarantee from a bank.
-The Credit Guarantee Scheme can be availed of through Bank of Ireland, Ulster Bank and AIB.
+The Credit Guarantee Scheme can now be used by businesses to back their undertaking from a bank.

-The Scheme is to operate under the De Minimis State Aid rules.
+The Scheme operates under the De Minimis State Aid rules.